Good-Great-Grand-Wonderful/levels-zmk/README.md

 ### Dual Precision Trackballs

-Each half of the keyboard features a 31.75 mm custom trackball (with a 30 mm POM supplement), mounted on Silicon Nitride G5 precision ceramic static bearings.
+Each half of the keyboard features a 34 mm Perrix  trackball, mounted on Silicon Nitride G5 precision ceramic static bearings.
 The motion is exceptionally smooth and stable, with zero wobble and consistent control.
 A Nylon 11 carrier adds refined form and visual character.

 ### For Builders & Tinkerers